Low-rank Latent Matrix-factor Prediction Modeling for Generalized High-dimensional Matrix-variate Regression: Real Example: COVID-CT Data Set

-In Table \ref{covid}, FamGLM outforms other four methods in all four metrics.
-FamGLM is the only one whose CA score surpasses 0.7.
-For the Kappa coefficient, FamGLM is the only one that surpasses 0.4 and reaches moderate interrater reliability, while others are below 0.4 and at most can reach the fair level.
-For sensitivity, all methods are good, while FamGLM and MVlogistic are comparable.
-For the AUC metric, FamGLM performs better than others, and SVDTR can also reach moderate accuracy though.
-We also use another model-wide evaluation measure called PR curve to assess the proposed working model, which draws precision against recall (sensitivity).
-In Figure \ref{PR}, the PR curves of five modeling methods are illustrated respectively.
-The precision of all five methods is above 0.5 approximately, which means that all of them have practical utility.
-It can be seen that the PR curve of FamGLM bulges most towards the upper right corner and achieves a notably better discriminant performance compared to other methods.
-When recall ranges from 0.4 to 0.85, FamGLM has the highest precision, thus resulting in a highter PR curve; meanwhile, when recall moderately varies from 0.4 to 0.85, precision also varies moderately from 0.5 to 0.85.
-SVDTR also has a convex hull between recall values 0.55 to 0.8 in the PR curve that is inferior to FamGLM.
+\textit{Graphical Metrics} Figure \ref{PR} displays the ROC curves and PR curves of LaGMaR, together with those of the existing statistical methods.
+First, let us look into the PR curves.
+The precisions of all seven methods are above 0.5 approximately, which means that all of them have practical utility.
+It can be seen that the PR curve of LaGMaR bulges most towards the upper right corner and achieves a notably better discriminant performance compared to other methods.
+When the recall ranges from 0.4 to 0.85, LaGMaR has the highest precision, thus resulting in a higher PR curve; meanwhile, when the recall varies from 0.4 to 0.85, the precision also varies from 0.5 to 0.85.
+Furthermore, rSVD also appears to be inferior to LaGMaR as it has a convex hull between recall values 0.55 to 0.8 in the PR curve.

+Next, let us look into the ROC curves.
+LaGMaR is superior to all other methods for most FPR values, especially around FPR = 0.2.
+For the partial ROC area, when the FPR falls between 0.03 and 0.35, MVLogistic behaves better than the other methods except LaGMaR.
+The four tensor regression methods are unable to discriminate since their ROC curves are around inverse diagonal straightline.